 Types of Customers

-Visicon lets designers rapidly collect different BIM file types in one place and immediately visualize all models – not just the geometry, but the data embedded within – and automate quality assurance checking rules to give them the confidence you require in your projects.
+Visicon lets designers rapidly collect different BIM file types in one place and immediately visualize all models – not just the geometry, but the data embedded within – and automate quality assurance checking rules to give them the confidence they require in their projects.